Jbleezy/BO2-Reimagined/README.md

 * Initial perk no longer always spawns in the starting area in solo
 * Initial perk spawns at round 1 in coop
 * Perks spawn every 5 rounds
+* Increased intermission time from 7.5 seconds to 15 seconds

 ### Die Rise
 * Removed key